codingforeternity/datascience/Patent-Notes.md

   * define invention
   * specify what's specifically being asserted against an potential infringer
   * let the spec drive the claims
+  * e.g. "A method comprising..."
+"A computer software product comprising..."
+  * make them as broad as possible, but also include narrow claims in case broad ones are overturned
+  * Would there be a single party doing the infringing?
+If not, create separate claims for each party.
+Are there words or elements of the claims that are unnecessary?
+Is the first claim small and concise as possible?
+Are all terms well-defined in spec?
+Typos?
+  * use the word "device", not "computer"

 Links
 * http://www.uspto.gov/web/offices/com/iip/index.htm